mraniki/tt/README.md

 3) Update the config (as per below), bot token, API in the .env file or in db config (and point your config to container volume /code/config)
 4) Deploy :
 - via docker dockerhub (or ghcr.io) `docker push mraniki/tt:latest` (or `docker push mraniki/tt:nightly`)
-- or `git clone https://github.com/mraniki/tt:main` and `pip install -r requirements.txt` and `python bot.py`
+- or `git clone https://github.com/mraniki/tt:main` and `pip install -r requirements.txt` and `python3 bot.py`
 6) Start your container
 7) Submit order to the bot as per the following Order format DIRECTION SYMBOL STOPLOSS TAKEPROFIT QUANTITY (e.g. `sell BTCUSDT sl=6000 tp=4500 q=1%`) or for DEFI `BUY BTCB`